LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 layers insulating changes to local files form changes to the central repository:

-- You must explictily *add* any new file names you want the repository to track.
+- You must explicitly *add* any new file names you want the repository to track.
 - Even on a tracked file, you must *commit* changes to the local repository.
 - For the committed changes to get to the central repository, you must *push* them.
 - You have control over what files get ignored.